arielzw/DPS-Power-Supply/README.md

 Control of Ruideng DPS power supply series throught serial port.
 Supports writing and reading all parameters (voltage, current, power, protections, etc.) using a software or hardware serial port.

+Code written using the work of https://github.com/AntaresAdroit as starting point.

 IMPORTANT NOTE: For the interface to work, the DPS power supply must be the "Communication version" with USB or Bluetooth board INCLUDED (if it will never used) because the serial communication is disabled and connector removed in other versions.

 ## Classes